-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convinc- ceeded, triggers treatment or other requireing evidence that addition of a disinfectant is necessary for control of microbial contami-
+Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant quirements that a water system must follow. allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.